Microsoft Teams Logo

 Digital signage automation

 With any digital transformation strategy, there is always the risk of technological oversaturation.
-Finding tools that can automate workflows but also seamlessly integrate with others can help mitigate this.
+Your team will only want to use so many new apps before they burn out trying new things.
+Finding tools that can automate workflows but also seamlessly integrate with the tools your team already uses can help mitigate this.

-Digital signage software like ScreenCloud is a simple way to automate some of that communication and help surface things like important company news and figures, social media feeds, and customer reviews in an easy-to-access format.
+Digital signage software like ScreenCloud automates team communications and helps surface things like important company news and figures, social media feeds, and customer reviews in an easy-to-access format.

 We believe that most successful digital signage strategies include around 75% of automated content, like business intelligence datasets.
-These can then be turned into secure and sharable dashboards with no manual refresh required.
+These can then be turneMost successful digital signage strategies include around 75% of automated content, like business intelligence datasets.
+These can then be turned into secure and sharable dashboards with no manual refresh required. d into secure and sharable dashboards with no manual refresh required.

 ScreenCloud dashboards in an office

-You can connect your screens to data dashboard tools like Google Data Studio, Cyfe or Geckoboard using digital signage software.
+You can connect your ScreenCloud screens to data dashboard tools like Google Data Studio, Cyfe or Geckoboard, or build smart, automated dashboards with the software your team already uses in ScreenCloud.
 This gives your sales team a real-time view of where they are at against their targets.
 Your customer support agents can see how many tickets are in the queue right now and where customer satisfaction is at.
 And the marketing team can track how their latest campaigns are doing.

-Digital signage can also be used to automate some office personalization.
+Digital signage can also be used to automate some office personalization, with custom meeting room signs and welcome messages for visitors.
 This is one of the ways we see future workplaces optimizing for better visitor experiences.

 One great example of using digital signage to automate the office space is design agency Thin Martian that have used ScreenCloud to quickly adapt the content on their screens when clients visit their office.
 Using the booking that’s already in their meeting room software with a simple customer enrichment API service, they know who’s coming and can pull that customer’s brand and logo to custom-brand a welcome message, or the meeting room they’re heading to.